martinthomson/rfc-syntax-change/draft-thomson-rswg-syntax-change.md

 The RFC Series Working Group (RSWG), constituted by {{!RFC9280}}, acts as custodian for the RFC XML format.
-If the RSWG reaches consensus, they can propose a revision to the XML format.
+If the RSWG reaches consensus, they can propose a revision to the RFC XML format.

 The RSWG publishes an RFC on the Editorial stream that describes the format change.
 An updated XML format is used for the publication of new RFCs.
 Some